ibm-cloud-docs/cis/custom-rules-creating.md

 Before getting started, it's a good idea to review [Using fields, functions, and expressions](/docs/cis?topic=cis-custom-rules-fields-and-expressions&interface=cli).
 {: important}

+## Working with WAF custom rules in the UI
+{: #working-with-waf-custom-rules}
+{: ui}

+INTRODUCTION HERE

-## Creating a custom rule
+### Creating a custom rule in the UI
-{: #create-custom-rule}
+{: #create-custom-rule-ui}

-Follow these steps to configure a custom rule:
+Follow these steps to create a custom rule in the UI:

 WAF custom rules are configured using the existing Firewall rules page.
 Any legacy firewall rules that were previously created on your domain are automatically converted into WAF custom rules.
 {: note}

 1. Navigate to **Security > Firewall rules**.
-2. Click **Create**.
+1. Click **Create**.
-3. Enter an optional description.
+1. Enter an optional description.
-4. Optionally, input a priority, if necessary.
+1. Optionally, input a priority, if necessary.
 A priority of zero is a null priority and is evaluated last.
-5. Use the UI builder in the **Incoming requests** section to add a condition.
+1. Use the UI builder in the **Incoming requests** section to add a condition.
     To build an expression with multiple conditions, click either:
     * **And** - to evaluate conditions that use _and_ logic
     * **Or** - to evaluate conditions or groups of previously _and_'ed conditions that use _or_ logic